 Coursera is another extremely popular online learning platform that offers courses online.
 Two Stanford professors founded in 2012 the learning platform Coursera.
 It is now a booming service with over 4,000 Coursera courses in many fields.
 Coursera offers online degrees and a verified certificate, ranging from Bachelors to Masters that industry professions recognize and love to see.

 Coursera partners with 200 top universities and companies, including Google, Amazon Web Services, the California Institute of Arts, and the University of North Texas.

 Over 60 million users have taken to this service and like it for its vast resources, easy to use interface, and prestigious connections.
-Their mission was a world where “anyone, anywhere, can transform their life by accessing the world’s best learning experience.”
+Their mission was a world where “anyone, anywhere, can transform their life by accessing the world’s best online learning experience.”
 They have been making many strides to turn that dream into reality.
 Users will have access to high-quality career credentials, and industry leaders around the globe will recognize this.

 What Does Coursera Offer

 Coursera offers online courses, some courses are free, and a number courses at low cost, that offer mobile support and deliver shareable certifications upon completion.